The Business Broker

 So, for most mass market brokers, we can get a good picture of how many clients they have on their books.
 But how do we know how many they've sold?
 That takes a bit more time and effort.

-If a business has been sold, it's generally removed from the marketplace or it's prominently marked with a "Sold" sign.
+If a business has been sold, the ad is generally removed from the marketplace or it's prominently marked with a "Sold" sign.
 So we tracked all the ads posted by some of the mass market brokers in the UK.
 We found that, for some of these brokers, over 90% of the businesses they'd taken on were still being advertised for sale over a year later!
 Fewer than 5% had actually been marked as sold.

 So how do these brokers survive?